-Dependent on overall drilling activity levels, management expects the demand for the Corporation's services to continue to grow over time as drilling applications, like horizontal drilling, utilize more complex drilling fluids.
+Contingent on overall drilling activity levels, Management expects the demand for the Corporation's services to continue to grow over time as drilling applications, like horizontal drilling, utilize more complex drilling fluids.
 The oil and natural gas industry has been subject to extreme volatility in recent years due to significant changes in demand for, and supply of, oil and natural gas.
 Many factors including the fluctuation in demand for oil and natural gas brought about by swings between global economic growth and contraction, have caused wide swings in commodity prices.
 In addition, political uncertainty, application of new technologies and certain natural disasters, such as hurricanes, throughout the world have contributed to supply swings.
-Although crude oil prices have rebounded off their lows in early 2009 and appear to have stabilized, natural gas prices continue to remain relatively weak in context to oil prices in recent history.
-In 2009, overall drilling activity in both the WCSB and the US dropped considerably on a year-over-year basis and, despite CES' improved market share statistics in the WCSB, the Corporation also experienced a significant decline in overall activity levels compared to the previous year.
-Beginning in the fourth quarter of 2009, activity levels began to rebound in both Canada and the US.
+Crude oil prices have rebounded off their lows in early 2009 and appear to have stabilized within a pricing band that has resulted in Operators deploying more resources and capital to oil focused activities.
+This trend has been more pronounced in the WCSB but is a developing trend in the US as well.
+Natural gas prices continue to remain relatively weak in context to oil prices in recent history.
+Operators in the WCSB continue to be active in drilling for gas where there are economic associated natural gas liquids ("NGL's") which are generally sold in the context of the current oil price.
+In the US, Operators are increasingly focussing their activities on similar gas with associated liquids targets but there is still substantial drilling activity for dry gas in areas like the Marcellus, where the economics appear to be more attractive and drilling activity is further fuelled by land retention issues and joint-venture funded drilling programs.